hwr7dd/insiderai/README.md

 ```
 musktweet_corp <- corpus(musktweets,text_field="Tweet_Text")
 ```
-The first thing we can evaluate right away is the number of tweets Elon has made over time (in this case the dataset runs from November 16, 2012 to September 29, 2017):
+The first thing we can evaluate right away is the number of unique words per tweet Elon has made over time (in this case the dataset runs from November 16, 2012 to September 29, 2017):
 ```
 docvars(musktweet_corp, "datum") <- ymd(musktweet_corp$documents[["Date"]])